jortizDS/jortizDS/README.md

 Built classification models to predict flight delays using weather and traffic data.
 Improved decision-making for flight scheduling.

-Built an Excel dashboard to visualize 2014 car sales data and provide quick insights into top-selling makes, models, sales by month and region, and mileage distribution.

 ---

 ## 🛠️ Tools & Skills